Global optimization of harmonic oscillator basis in covariant density functional theory: Global analysis of the convergence errors for moderately sized fermionic bases

+The global analysis is restricted to even-even nuclei for which experimental binding energies are available in Atomic Mass Evaluation 2020 (see Ref.\ \cite{AME2020-second}).
+Such a selection is in part due to the fact that these data are used in global fits of EDFs for which numerical accuracy in the calculations of the binding energies is of high importance (see Refs.\ \cite{TOAPT.24,OATDPDF.25}).
+In addition, it covers the part of nuclear chart in which the most of experimental and theoretical studies take place and which will benefit substantially from an improved numerical accuracy of the CDFT calculations.
+Moreover, the differences in neutron and proton density distributions increase with approaching the neutron drip line and this may require the introduction of different oscillator frequencies for proton and neutron subsystems which will substantially complicate the problem.

 Figs.\ \ref{global-NL5Z} and \ref{global-DDMEZ} present such a comparison.
 Let us first discuss the results for the NL5(Z) functional.
-For $N_F=20$, the $f=1.4$ and $1.2$ scaling factors provide the best accuracy of $\delta B_{rms}=0.053$ MeV and $\delta B_{rms}=0.058$ MeV of the reproduction of the $N_F=\infty$ results, respectively.
+For $N_F=20$, the $f=1.3$ scaling factor provides the best accuracy of $\delta B_{rms}=0.034$ MeV of the reproduction of the $N_F=\infty$ results.
 Moving away from these $f$ values leads to a substantial reduction of the accuracy of the reproduction of the $N_F=\infty$ results: $\delta B_{rms}$ becomes equal to 0.157 and 0.126 MeV for $f=1.0$ and 1.6, respectively.
 The $\delta B_{rms}$ values increase with decreasing $N_F$ but the rate of the increase depends on scaling factor.
-The lowest rate is seen for the $f=1.2$ and 1.4 scaling factors.
+The lowest change is seen for the $f=1.3$ scaling factor.
 Moving away from these $f$ values triggers the increase of the rate of the change of $\delta B_{rms}$ with decreasing $N_F$.

-The same features exists also for the DD-MEZ functional (see Fig.\ \ref{global-DDMEZ}) and the $f=1.4$ factor provides the best accuracy ($\delta B_{rms}=0.070$ MeV) of the reproduction of the $N_F=\infty$ results at $N_F=20$ and the slowest rate of increase of $\delta B_{rms}$ with decreasing $N_F$.
+The same features exists also for the DD-MEZ functional (see Fig.\ \ref{global-DDMEZ}).
+The $f=1.5$ factor provides the best accuracy ($\delta B_{rms}=0.057$ MeV) of the reproduction of the $N_F=\infty$ results at $N_F=20$ and slow rate of increase of $\delta B_{rms}$ with decreasing $N_F$.
+However, the $f=1.4$ factor provides comparable but slightly worst results as compared with the $f=1.5$ one at $N_F=18$ and 20 but slightly outperforms it at $N_F=16$.